sematext/agent-redhat-certification/README.md

-# Dockerfile for RedHat Enterprise
+# Dockerfile for RedHat Enterprise.